How to Cut Stair Stringers: A Comprehensive Guide

 Understanding the Total Rise and Total Run

-1. Total Rise: This is the vertical height from the bottom floor to the top floor.
-It’s crucial to measure this accurately as it will determine the number of steps and the height of each riser.
+1. Total Rise: This measurement indicates the vertical distance from the lower floor to the upper floor.
+Accurate measurement is vital, as it determines both the number of steps and the height of each riser.

-2. Total Run: This is the horizontal distance that the staircase will cover.
-The total run helps in determining the length of the stringer and the depth of each tread.
+2. Total Run: This refers to the total horizontal distance the staircase will cover.
+Knowing the total run is essential for calculating the length of the stringer and the depth of each tread.

 Calculating the Number of Steps